bagrinsergiu/BitBlox-KB/integrations/third/mailchimp/index.rst

 		|mailchimp-connect-new-account|

 5. Log into your MailChimp account.
-If this window doesn't appear, make sure your browser is not blocking popups from BitBlox.
+If this window doesn't appear, make sure your browser is not blocking popups from BitBlox

     .. class:: screenshot